AlexDavies8/dgg-tweaker/README.md

 UI Tweaks for Destiny.gg

-- Updated icons for chat
 - Hover over the top of the screen while in Cinema Mode to show the menu bar
 - Hover over the bottom of the screen while in Cinema Mode to show stream controls
-- Direct link to rustlesearch.dev logs in the right click menu in chat
 - Increase link hitbox size

 All features can be toggled and adjusted in the DGG settings menu (same one as for profile settings).